-Since 2016, IHDA has been designated as a direct Participating Jurisdiction, which gives IHDA the ability to directly draw down HOME funds for approved applications.
+Since 1993, IHDA has been designated as the State's direct Participating Jurisdiction by HUD, which gives IHDA the ability to directly draw down HOME funds for approved applications.
+IHDA's 2019 HOME allocation is \$16,288,968, which only funds multi-family projects.